webplatform/docs/guides/advanced_selectors_guide/index.md

 === CSS3 pseudo-element double colon syntax ===

-Please note that the new CSS3 way of writing pseudo-elements is to use a double colon, eg <code>a::after { ... }</code>, to set them apart from pseudo-classes.
+Please note that the new CSS3 way of writing pseudo-elements is to use a double colon, e.g. <code>a::after { … }</code>, to set them apart from pseudo-classes.
 You may see this sometimes in CSS.
 CSS3 however also still allows for single colon pseudo-elements, for the sake of backwards compatibility, and we would advise that you stick with this syntax for the time being.

 |character dictates that this selector should select an <code>&lt;article&gt;</code> element whose <code>id</code> attribute value is a list of hyphen-separated values, but only if the leftmost one of those values is <code>english</code>_